Are We Measuring Oversmoothing in Graph Neural Networks Correctly?: Energy-like Metrics: What Can Go Wrong

-Another important limitation of these metrics is their dependence on a specific, known dominant eigenspace, which must either be explicitly known or computed in advance.
+Another important limitation of Dirichlet-like metrics is their dependence on a specific dominant eigenspace, which must either be explicitly known or computed in advance.
 Consequently, their applicability is strongly tied to the specific architecture of the network.
 In particular, the dominant eigenvector $u$ of $A^{(l)}$ must be known and remain the same for all $l$.
-This requirement excludes their use in most cases where $A^{(l)}$ varies with $l$, such as when $A^{(l)}$ is the standard weighted adjacency matrix of the graph.
+This requirement excludes their use in cases where $A^{(l)}$ varies with $l$.